garrettgsb/react-express-boilerplate/README.md

 Copy the .env.example file to .env and fill in the necessary PostgreSQL configuration.
 The node-postgres library uses these environment variables by default.

+Run the command < \i express-back-end/src/db/seeds/allinone.sql > to populate the seed data to the tables.

 ## Dependencies